-“The Michigan Chamber represents over 6,700 job providers throughout the state who are strongly committed to moving Michigan forward by advancing this agenda to further improve Michigan’s economic competitiveness,” said Michigan Chamber President & CEO Rich Studley.
+“The Michigan Chamber represents approximately 6,600 job providers throughout the state who are strongly committed to moving Michigan forward by advancing this agenda to further improve Michigan’s economic competitiveness,” said Michigan Chamber President & CEO Rich Studley.
 “The Chamber’s legislative priorities for 2015-2016 are intended to focus lawmakers’ attention on public policy initiatives to encourage job creation and business growth.”

 “Michigan Chamber members and staff will continue to play a constructive role in shaping Michigan’s future,” noted Jim Holcomb, Senior Vice President for Business Advocacy & General Counsel for the Michigan Chamber.
 “We are dedicated to an economic future that includes more and better jobs for Michigan families; more efficient state and local government for taxpayers; and stronger communities with a better quality of life for every resident of the Great Lakes State."

 The Michigan Chamber's 2015-2016 legislative priorities target eight high-priority issue areas:

 - Ensure Employer Access to a Skilled Workforce [download/print PDF]

 - Protect Employer Rights in the Workplace [download/print PDF]

 - Advocate Market-Friendly, Consumer-Driven Health Care Options [download/print PDF]

 - Maintain a Sound Legal Climate [download/print PDF]